cdiscotto/vo2max-timer-privacy/index.md

 - You can opt out of tracking on iOS when prompted.

 ## Contact
-If you have questions about this policy, contact:
+If you have questions about this policy, or need support, contact:
-- Email: support@discotto.com
+- Email: chris@discotto.com

 ## Changes
 We may update this policy from time to time.
 Updates will be posted in the App and on our website.